 Famous for its theme parks, golden beaches and lengthy stretches of oceanfront property, the Gold Coast is a great option for a day trip from Brisbane.

 Less than an hour’s drive south of Brisbane you’ll feel as if you’ve been whisked away to a completely different place.

 The Gold Coast is a laidback city vibe perfect for anyone wanting to hit the beach and do some shopping or for those wanting to explore the great outdoors.

 This city by the sea is a major tourist destination for so many reasons.

-From learning to surf and beach hopping, to exploring multiple national parks in the area and getting some incredible views in.
+From learning to surf and beach hopping, to exploring multiple national parks in the Gold Coast Hinterland and Scenic Rim area.

-The Gold Coast is one of the most visited regions of Australia, and it really is not hard to see why that is.
+The Gold Coast is one of the most visited regions of Australia, and it’s one of the best day trips from Brisbane

 What to do on the Gold Coast